 Many of us are affected by the changing seasons.
-The colder weather and darker evenings can affect our mood and energy levels as well as our sleeping patterns and appetites.
-But if this is impacting your daily life, you may have Seasonal Affective Disorder (SAD).
+The colder weather and darker evenings can affect our mood, energy levels, sleeping patterns, and appetites.
+But if this affects your daily life, you may have Seasonal Affective Disorder (SAD).

 SAD can affect you at any time of year, although it’s more common in winter.
 However, some people have symptoms of SAD in summer and feel better in winter.

 What are the symptoms of SAD?

 The symptoms of SAD are similar to those of depression.
 For example, you might:

 - feel sad, tearful or hopeless

 - have no energy

 - feel anxious or worried

 - find it hard to concentrate

 - be unable to enjoy things that usually bring you pleasure